dawsers/hyprscroller/README.md

 already has a system-wide version of it installed, so I will not make an extra effort there until things improve in that front.

+## Requirements

+*hyprscroller* currently supports *Hyprland* tagged versions 0.35.0, 0.37.1, and you can try your luck with the latest `git` changes, but I will be slower to keep up with those.

 ## Building and installing

 With Hyprland installed it should be as simple as running